List segmentation options

 - Subscriptions: public lists, indicate content preference

-- Interests: private lists, used to tag contacts internally
+- Internal lists: private lists, used to tag contacts internally

 - Filters: dynamic lists including custom segmentation criteria

 - Custom fields: store data that is specific to your organization

 Segmenting your list ensures that you can send the most appropriate content to your contacts: